 Questions on valuing your small business in your divorce?
 Contact the Law Office of Bryan Fagan, PLLC.

-Thank you for time and attention as we discussed many important issues related to valuing your business in a divorce case.
-The important issues of your case (and there will be many) require consistent thought and effort in order so that you are prepared for the rigors of a possibly contested divorce.
+Thank you for your time and attention as we discussed many important issues related to valuing your business in a divorce case.
+The critical issues of your case (and there will be many) require consistent thought and effort in order so that you are prepared for the rigors of a possibly contested divorce.

-If you have questions about any of the material you read today please consider contacting the Law Office of Bryan Fagan, PLLC today.
-Our licensed family law attorneys are available six days a week to speak to you in a free of charge consultation.
+If you have questions about any of the material you read today, please consider contacting the Law Office of Bryan Fagan, PLLC, today.
+Our licensed family law attorneys are available six days a week to speak to you in a free-of-charge consultation.
 We serve families across southeast Texas and would be honored to do the same for you and yours.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"